robrogers3/Laracastle/readme.md

 CASTLE_SECRET=YOUR_CASTLE_SECRET
 CASTLE_APP_ID=YOUR_CASTLE_APP_ID
 CASTLE_MODE=[evaluation|production]

+HOME_ROUTE='/home'
 ```

 *When you are just starting out, set the CASTLE_MODE to 'evaluation'.
 Once you are ready to take action, change the CASTLE_MODE to 'production.'*

+*Also, castle requires a HOME_ROUTE, which defaults to 'home', you can change this if your 'home' route changes.*
 ### Run the Automatic Install

 To have Castle.io integrated in minutes just run this command: